 The Navajo Refinery is located in Artesia, New Mexico and has a crude oil capacity of 100,000 barrels per day with the flexibility and complexity to process heavy crude oil, sour crude oil and light sweet crude oil.
 The refinery is in close proximity to West Texas crude supply and also has direct pipeline access to the wide variety of crude oils in Cushing, Oklahoma, including Canadian crudes.
 Navajo refined products are marketed primarily in the southwestern United States and northern Mexico.

 The Tulsa Refinery is located in Tulsa, Oklahoma and has a crude oil capacity of 125,000 barrels per day.
-The Tulsa Refinery primarily processes sweet crude oils, but can also process sour crude oils and sits adjacent to Cushing, Oklahoma, the largest crude oil trading hub in the U.S. Tulsa refined products are marketed primarily throughout the Mid-Continent region of the United States.
+The Tulsa Refinery primarily processes sweet crude oils, but can also process sour crude oils.
+The Tulsa Refinery sits adjacent to Cushing, Oklahoma, the largest crude oil trading hub in the U.S. Tulsa refined products are marketed primarily throughout the Mid-Continent region of the United States.
 The Tulsa Refinery also manufactures lubricants and specialty waxes, including lubricating oils (base, blended and process oils), waxes, horticultural oils and asphalt modifiers.

 HollyFrontier Refining & Marketing LLC markets lubricants, basestocks, specialty process oils and waxes.
-The majority of the lubricant and wax products are manufactured at the Tulsa Refinery and marketed through terminals in California, Georgia, North Carolina, Texas, Ohio, Pennsylvania and Connecticut.
+The majority of the lubricant and wax products are manufactured at the Tulsa Refinery and marketed through third-party terminals in California, Connecticut, Georgia, North Carolina, Ohio, Pennsylvania, and Texas.
 The principal products consist of paraffinic oils, aromatic oils, waxes, horticultural oils and asphalt modifiers.

 Specialty lubricant products are sold in both commercial and specialty markets.
 Base oil customers include blender-compounders who prepare the various finished lubricants and grease products that are sold to end users.
 Agricultural oils are formulated into EPA-registered pesticidal oils and adjuvants with herbicides.
 Process oil customers include the rubber and chemical industries.
 Specialty waxes are sold primarily to packaging customers as coating material for paper and cardboard and to non-packaging customers in the construction materials, adhesive and candle-making markets.

 Our subsidiaries manufacture and market a variety of heavy products including performance-grade (PG) asphalt, fuel oil, vacuum tower bottoms, carbon black oil (slurry), roofing flux and zero pen asphalt (pitch).
-We market these products to highway contractors, government agencies, construction material suppliers, asphalt maintenance companies and other wholesale customers from the refinery loading racks.
+These products are marketed to highway contractors, government agencies, construction material suppliers, asphalt maintenance companies and other wholesale customers.
 We also have asphalt terminals located in Artesia and Albuquerque, New Mexico and Glendale, Arizona, where we market PG asphalts, modified asphalts and commodity and modified emulsion products to a variety of customers and government agencies.